Rantembe Dam

 The Rantembe Dam (රංටැබේ වේල්ල) is a 52-megawatt hydroelectric gravity dam at Rantembe, in the Central Province of Sri Lanka.
-Construction of the dam began in January 1987, and was completed in April 1990 as scheduled.
+Construction of the dam began in January 1987, and was completed on schedule in April 1990.
 The dam was constructed by the German 'Joint Venture Randenigala'; a different German joint venture has built the Randenigala Dam, further upstream.

 Construction of the dam cost approximately Rs.
 4.077 billion (1990), of which 34.7% (Rs.
 1.050 billion) was funded by the Ceylon Electricity Board, with the majority of the remainder funded by Germany.

 Dam, reservoir, and power station

 The Rantembe Dam, located just 2.8 km downstream of the Randenigala Dam, measures 42 m in height, 420 m in length, and consists of 4 tainter gate spillways with a combined discharge capacity of 10235 m3/s.

 The dam creates the relatively small Rantembe Reservoir, which has a catchment area of 3118 km2, and a total capacity of 21000000 m3.

 Water from the reservoir is channelled through the dam through a steel penstock to power the two 26-megawatt turbines.
 The power station's combined output of 52-megawatts generates 180 GWh annually.